PS-3, due Oct 21

 reference to the frontmost object in the drawing that contains the

-.
+Point.
 In either case, we save the reference returned

-in the local variable
+from getFrontmostContainer in the local variable

-.
-If this reference is null
+s.
+If this reference is null, then we

 forget about it and just return.
 Otherwise, we proceed.